| Page Length: | 10-12 | |

 COMPETITIVE LANDSCAPE

 Demand is driven by personal income and product innovation.
 The profitability of individual companies depends on effective marketing, competitive product design, and manufacturing efficiency.
 Market success drives additional revenue via royalties paid by third-party game developers.
-The industry is highly concentrated: the top three companies dominate.
+The US video game console industry is highly concentrated: the top 50 companies account for more than 80% of the industry's revenue.

-Electronic gaming products compete with PCs, TV, and other forms of electronic and non-electronic entertainment for consumer leisure time.
+Electronic gaming products compete with PCs, TV, home entertainment set-top boxes, smartphones and tablets, and other forms of electronic and nonelectronic entertainment for consumer leisure time.

 PRODUCTS, OPERATIONS & TECHNOLOGY